issalig/comix35/comixino/sw/README.md

 ## Build Information

 - Version: 1.0.0
-- Build date: Embedded at compile time
 - Target: Arduino Nano
 - Memory requirements: <80% recommended
+- I recommend to use PlatformIO.
+However it is possible to compile it under Arduino IDE.

 ## Troubleshooting